Everywhere you turn these days, there is a mainstream media article, or blog post, or even a YouTube video on how to make your relationship stronger.

 You’re reading such a post right now!

-One thing most of them have in common is that they keep emphasizing the importance of sacrifice and compromise in relationships.
+One thing most of them have in common is that they keep emphasizing the importance of healthy compromise and sacrifice in relationships.

-They are not entirely wrong about this as to make a relationship work, you might have to give up on a few things to make your partner comfortable.
+They are not entirely wrong about this as to make a relationship work, you might have to give up on a few things to respect your partner’s opinion and make them feel comfortable.

 However, this does not mean that you indiscriminately give up all that makes you happy and makes you the individual you are for someone else.